ON THIS PAGE: You will learn about the different types of treatments doctors use for people with NPC. Use the menu to see other pages.

 A person may receive 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.

-The type of systemic therapy used for NPC is chemotherapy.
+The main type of systemic therapy used for NPC is chemotherapy.
 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

 Common ways to give chemotherapy include: